fk1blow/poleeyoodik/README.md

 Reactive Periodical Streams
 ===========================

-Run periodical functions with strategies for intervals, restarts and finite lifecycle, using observables(reactive extensions) for better composition and modularity.
+Periodically run functions, having a strategy for timeout, restart and lifecycle(finite or infinite), using observables(reactive extensions) for better composition and modularity.

 ## Example